Cookie preferences

 What should every tourist driver in KL know on day one?

 • Use Waze, not Google Maps, for KL live traffic : Locals run Waze for live traffic, accident reports, and police presence.
 Google Maps works for routing but lags Waze on real-time conditions and rarely flags the alternative routes Waze surfaces around KL bottlenecks like the Penchala Link or Smart Tunnel.
-Mount your phone in the dashboard cradle the rental car comes with — handheld phone use while driving is a non-compoundable offence.
+Mount your phone in the dashboard cradle the rental car comes with, as handheld phone use while driving is a non-compoundable offence.

 • Watch for the small green left-turn arrow at junctions : At many KL junctions a small green arrow allows turning left even when the main signal is red, but only if the arrow is lit.
 If no arrow is shown, treat red as red and stop fully.
-Yellow box junctions appear at busy intersections — do not enter the box if you cannot clear it before the next phase.
+Yellow box junctions appear at busy intersections.
+Do not enter the box if you cannot clear it before the next phase.
 Cameras enforce both rules.

 Quick answer: when does driving in KL make sense?